 - 1 cup unsalted butter room temperature

-- 2 tbsp milk whole or 2% (or heavy cream)
+- 2 tablespoon milk whole or 2% (or heavy cream)

 - Peach slices for decorating if desired